 - (1) The DHB will provide the PHO with a draft and a final Audit report in accordance with the relevant Audit Protocol. - (2) If an Audit results in recommendations, we will each take reasonable steps to implement the recommendations and any agreed follow-up processes.

-B.25 Audits after this Agreement is terminated [previously clause B.33]
+B.32 Audits after this Agreement is terminated

 (1) The DHB may conduct an Audit after this Agreement has terminated, but only to the extent that it is relevant to the period during which this Agreement was in force.